 - Medical bills, including doctor visits, hospitalizations, prescription and over-the-counter medications, chiropractic care, physical therapy, and mental health counseling.

 - Lost wages, including any lost time from work as a direct result of your injuries.
-This includes any necessary time for appointments and rehabilitation, and may include future lost wages.
+This includes any necessary time for appointments and rehabilitation and may include future lost wages.
+Some people with lasting injuries qualify for compensation for their diminished earning capacity.

 - Residential modifications, including wheelchair ramps, stairlifts, or adaptive devices, if your injuries limit your mobility and/or access throughout your home.